iterative/dvc.org/content/docs/contributing/core.md

 > the Google account.

-To avoid tests flow interruption by manual login, perform authorization once and backup the obtained Google Drive access token, which is stored by default under `.dvc/tmp/gdrive-user-credentials.json`.
-Restore `gdrive-user-credentials.json` from backup for any new DVC repo setup to avoid manual login.
+To avoid tests flow interruption by manual login, perform authorization once and DVC will automatically cache the obtained Google Drive access token in a global file (e.g. by default `~/.cache/pydrive2fs/$client_id/default.json` on Linux) to avoid manual login next time.

 Or add the contents of that file to your env (use encryption for CI setup):